yogesshraj/Todo_Api/README.md

 # Todo_Api

-Implemented a Todo Api using ExpressJs and MySQL.
+I1mplemented a Todo Api using ExpressJs and MySQL.
 Performed CRUD operation in which used POST, PUT, GET and DELETE method of express.

 # ExpressJs
 Express is a fast, assertive, essential and moderate web framework of Node.js.
 You can assume express as a layer built on the top of the NodeJs that helps manage a server and routes.
 It provides a robust set of features to develop web and mobile applications.